-- 2005 – WISE Employment welcomes Clean Force VIC, Equity Intowork, ELS into its team.
+- 2005 – WISE Employment welcomes social enterprises Clean Force Property Services VIC, Equity Intowork, and ELS into its team.
 WISE merges with JobMatch to expand into disability employment in Tasmania.

 - 2006 – The Skills2Work program is launched, assisting young people with a disability into training and preparation for employment.
 WISE Employment merges with Active Employment to begin operating in NSW.